ZeLan-1/Mass-Folder-Script/README.txt

 1 name per line
 You can put as many names as you want

 Using the script instructions
+1.Extract the .rar file
-1.Open the script folder
+2.Open the folder and go to script folder
-2.execute the foldernames.bat file (via Double clicking) 3.Press any key to exit from terminal
+3.execute the foldernames.bat file (via Double clicking) 4.Press any key to exit from terminal